alikureishy/ROBO-pick-and-place/writeup.md

 - Position of the gripper: px, py, pz
 - Orientation of the gripper: roll, pitch, yaw

+A key piece of this analysis is the location of the wirst center (WC).
+Once we have that, we can proceed with the position and orientation analysis.

+So, here is how we get the location of the wrist center (WC).

 ### Position

 The position analysis is only concerned with the first three joints -- in order to position the WC (Wrist Center) of the spherical wrist.
 First, however, we must get the position of the WC, wrt to the position of the gripper.